craychee/craychee.github.io/source/_posts/2015-10-04-production-is-an-artifact.md

 }
 ```

-This is what production artifact of that markup looks like:
+This is what a production artifact of that markup looks like:

 ```css
 section {